pervoj/pervoj/README.md

 My name is <strong>Vojtěch Perník</strong> and I'm 14 years old.
 I&nbsp;like to use a nickname <strong>pervoj</strong>.
 I&nbsp;am from Czech Republic.
 My big hobby is programming.
 I&nbsp;can program in Java and PHP, and currently I&nbsp;am learning Vala.
 I&nbsp;am Linux user.

 I'm also a freelance translator.
-I translate open source projects into Czech.
+I translate open-source projects into Czech.
 So if you are interested in translating or updating the translation of your application, just let me know.

 Here, on my GitHub, you can find all of my projects.
-I love the vision of open source software and also all my projects are open source.
+I love the vision of open-source software and also all my projects are open source.

 - 🔭 I’m currently working on:
   - [Valdo GTK](https://github.com/pervoj/valdo-gtk) – GTK frontend for [Valdo](https://github.com/Prince781/valdo)